Connemara

 - Full Irish breakfast

-- 24-speed Merida Crossway Urban 20-D hybrid touring bicycle with pannier (40 l), helmet, repair equipment, lock, and bottle cage
+- 24-speed Merida Crossway Urban 20-D standard touring bicycle with pannier (40 l), helmet, repair equipment, lock, and bottle cage

 - Luggage transfer

-- Transfer from Galway to Clonbur on Day 1 of group tour & Day 2 on the self-guided tour
+- Transfer from Galway to Cong on day 2

 - Transfer back to Galway on day 7